HanaZubovic/Mars_Web_Scraping/README.md

 # Web Scraping Challenge - Mission to Mars

 ## The Challenge
-Build a web application that scrapes various websites such as [Mars News Site](https://redplanetscience.com/)for data related to the Mission to Mars and displays the information in a single HTML page using BeautifulSoup.
+Build a web application that scrapes various websites such as [Mars News Site](https://redplanetscience.com/) for data related to the Mission to Mars and displays the information in a single HTML page using BeautifulSoup.

 ## File Directory